 It doesn’t matter how hard you try, decorating for the holidays is something that should be done.
 Although you don’t need to decorate extravagantly, adding pops of red, white, and blue to your storefront will help get people into the holiday spirit.
 Your small business will be more likely to make a sale on July 4th if it is welcoming and festive.

 Host a 4th of Jul Party or Event

-The final tip for Independence Day preparation is one that doesn’t work for all retailers.
+The final tip for Independence Day preparation does not work for all retailers.
 It doesn’t matter if you like it, but it can be very successful and fun.

 You might consider hosting a small party, or sampling event, for the Fourth of July.
 People are picky about the products they buy and will stick with what they love.
 If you offer customers the chance to try your products free of charge, they are more likely than not to buy something they haven’t tried before.

-Customers can get help building their own spread by sampling meats, cheeses and crackers at markets and grocery stores.
+Customers can get help building their spread by sampling meats, cheeses, and crackers at markets and grocery stores.
 You can also sample craft beer and wine from liquor stores, provided you follow local guidelines.
 Boutiques offer free makeovers to allow customers to test out new products.

 You can also host an exclusive party with a limited number of guests, and offer favors including a variety of samples.